Print

 • 1 cup shredded carrots

-• 1 tbsp (packed) fresh basil leaves, chopped
+• 1 Tbsp (packed) fresh cilantro or Thai basil leaves, chopped

 • optional toppings: sliced chiles, chopped peanuts, fresh limes, a dash of siracha